SirPlease/Apex/README.md

 * You can only find one more set of pills outside of the saferoom.
 * Finite Hordes are disabled, returning the infinite horde events.
+  * Infinite Hordes will be paused instantly during Tanks however.

 * Special Infected
   * Quad Caps are enabled.

   * Tanks
-	* Tanks can be slowed down upto a maximum of 20% by Uzis, Pistols, and Deagles.
+	* Tanks can be slowed down upto a maximum of 28% by Uzis, Pistols, and Deagles.
 	* Speed is reset back to its default value (210, was 200)
   * Hunter
 	* You can now have a maximum of 2 Hunters at the same time.